Udbina: Historic sites

+Politics

-According to the 2011 census, there were 1,875 residents in the municipality, of which 51% were Serbs and 45% were Croats.
-In 2016 on the instructions of Vlaho Orepić, Minister of Interior in the Cabinet of Tihomir Orešković, Croatian police started intensive patrols and checking out the residence of local population and that resulted in 71 deletions from the residence register.
-Voices of criticism of police action were raised, including the one of the Deputy Mayor of Udbina Milan Uzelac, claiming that the action is disproportionately and primarily targeted at the Serbs of Croatia and promoted by a president of a local right wing organization close to the ruling Bridge of Independent Lists.
+In 2016, on the instructions of Vlaho Orepić, Minister of Interior in the Cabinet of Tihomir Orešković, Croatian police started intensive patrols and checking out the residence of local population and that resulted in 71 deletions from the residence register.
+Voices of criticism of police action were raised, including that of the Deputy Mayor of Udbina, Milan Uzelac, claiming that the action is disproportionately and primarily targeted at the Serbs of Croatia and promoted by a president of a local right wing organization close to the ruling Bridge of Independent Lists.
 Representatives of local Serb population organized a meeting with Serb National Council to discuss the issue.
 2011 census was the first post-war census at which Serbs of Croatia, many of whom left the area during the Operation Storm, constituted the majority of local population.
 Minister Vlaho Orepić in his statements prior to Police activities in Udbina and the rest of the country called out the Serb minority for election manipulation with the fictive residences.

+Minority councils and representatives

+Serbian and Croatian are co-official at the municipal level in Udbina.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings do have Cyrillic signage, but not street signs, traffic signs or seals.
+Cyrillic is not used on any official documents, nor are there public legal and administrative employees proficient in the script.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated, but not carried out.
+Almost uniquely among all municipalities in Croatia where it is mandated (along with the Slovaks of Punitovci), neither minority national symbols nor holidays are officially celebrated, in spite of the fact that 43% of local government employees were Serbs.

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 10 members minority council of the Municipality of Udbina.